Saqib-Mahmood/facerecongnition_1/README.md

 # facerecongnition_1

-simply run ipynb notebook on google colab
+1-simply run Face_Recongnition.ipynb notebook on google colab it will automatically download data from this repository.

+2-Model is trained already.
+It weights are present in weights folder.